-Today I’d like to talk you through my experiences of a very short long-weekend visit In Turkey.
-If you’d like to learn about the highlights of my short trip to the Turkish coast please read on!
+Today I’d like to talk you through my experiences of a very short long-weekend visit in Turkey.
+If you’d like to learn about the highlights of my short trip to the Turkish coast – read on!

 Want to be a Disney Princess?
 Go to Antalya coast!

 The first thing that struck me while driving along the Antalya coast was the amount of hotels – it’s just impossible!
-I don’t think I’ve ever seen something like that.
+I don’t think I’ve ever seen that many squeezed into such a small space.
 All of them in different styles – castles, sailing boats, palaces – any shape you can possibly imagine!
 Impressive!
 Most of them are for all-inclusive guests and offer great service from the local staff.
 My friend kindly agreed to share her pictures with me so I can show you what amazing things they do with the food they serve:

-And now look at the benefits of staying at a barman’s house:
+And now look at the benefits of staying at a bartender’s house:

 You’ve got to try this in Turkey